fbacchella/naclprovider/README.md

 Security.insertProviderAt((Provider) Class.forName("fr.loghub.naclprovider.NaclProvider").newInstance(), Security.getProviders().length + 1);
 ```

-The Algorith name is "NaCl" for all services, and is defined in fr.loghub.naclprovider.NaclProvider.NAME.
+The Algorithm name is "NaCl" for all services, and is defined in fr.loghub.naclprovider.NaclProvider.NAME.

 To be used in in PCKS#8 content, a OID must be defined.
 The default one is `1.3.6.4.1.2`, but it can be changed with the
 property `fr.loghub.nacl.oi`.
 It must be used before the first call to any parts of this provider.